A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Applications

 \section{Applications}

 Memory transforms LLMs into dynamic, persistent agents, representing a fundamental shift in recent research.
 When implemented in complex real-world scenarios, agentic memory has emerged not merely as a storage utility, but as the cognitive substrate that enables continuity, learning, and personalization, bridging an agent's past experiences with its future actions.
 Recent work has broadly investigated memory-enabled capabilities in LLM agents where the ways of storing, operating, and managing memory vary significantly.
-To provide insights into how improvements in memory design boost further abilities, this section discusses and summarizes recent representative works across education, scientific research, gaming and simulation, robotics, healthcare, dialogue systems, software engineering, and workflow automation.
-The summarization is shown in Table \ref{tab:applications_summary}.
+To provide insights into how improvements in memory design boost further abilities, this section discusses and summarizes recent representative works across education, scientific research, gaming and simulation, robotics, healthcare, dialogue systems, workflow automation, software engineering, online streaming and recommendation, information search, finance and accounting, and legal and consulting.
+The application domains are illustrated in Figure~\ref{fig:application}, and the summarization is shown in Table~\ref{tab:applications_summary}.